Qabil Ajmeri

 Qabil Ajmeri (27 August 1931 – 3 October 1962 قابل اجميري) was a Pakistani Urdu poet.

 Biography

 Qabil Ajmeri was born on 27 August 1931, as Abdul Rahim in Churli, a town located 24 miles from Ajmer, Rajasthan.
-He received his early education from Madarsa Nizamiyah Usmaniyah in Dargah Ajmer, before migrating to Pakistan he reside in his ancestral house near Tripolia Gate.
+He received his early education from Madarsa Nizamiyah Usmaniyah in Dargah Ajmer۔ Before migrating to Pakistan, he resided in his ancestral house near Tripolia Gate, in Ajmer.
 He was a disciple of Maani Ajmeri and Armaan Ajmeri.
-After Partition Qabil migrated to Hyderabad, Sindh.
-He was diagnosed with Tuberculosis at an early age.
+After Partition, Qabil migrated to Hyderabad, Sindh.
+He was diagnosed with Tuberculosis at an early age and died of it in Hyderabad on 3 October 1962, at the age of 31.